chain4energy/c4e-chain/x/cfeclaim/README.md

 User Entries have the following parameters:

-address - Unique identifier for the user, typically their blockchain address. claim_records - List of all claim records associated with the user.
-Each record holds information about a specific claim event.
+* address - User blockchain address.
+* claim_records - List of all claim records associated with the user.
+Each record holds information about a specific campaign assigned to user.

 ### Claim Record
-Claim Records store details about the claims made by users.
-Each record is specific to a campaign and carries information about the amount claimed, the missions completed, and the missions for which the claim was made.
+Claim record stores information about the user assigned to a given campaign (including the number of tokens assigned to him, ids of completed and claimed missions)

 Claim Records have the following parameters:

+* campaign_id - Identifier for the campaign related to this claim record.
+* address - User address to which the claimed tokens will be sent.
-campaign_id - Identifier for the campaign related to this claim. address - Address of the user making the claim. amount - The amount claimed by the user in various denominations. completedMissions - List of mission IDs that the user has completed. claimedMissions - List of mission IDs for which the user has made a claim.
+* amount - The amount of tokens assigned to the user for the entire campaign
+* completed_missions - List of mission IDs that the user has completed.
+* claimed_missions - List of mission IDs for which the user has made a claim.

 ### Claim Record Entry
 While similar to a Claim Record, a Claim Record Entry contains more granular information about the claim related to a specific campaign.
-It's an entry in the system that records the details of the claim for easier tracking.
+It is used while adding a new claim record.

 Claim Record Entries have the following parameters:

-campaign_id - Identifier for the campaign related to this claim entry. user_entry_address - The address of the user associated with this claim entry. amount - The specific amount claimed, defined in various denominations.
+* campaign_id - Identifier for the campaign related to this claim entry.
+* user_entry_address - The address of the user associated with this claim entry.
+* amount -  The amount of tokens assigned to the user for the entire campaign

+### Fee granting

+Feegrant is a special option in a campaign that allows for the first use of an initial claim for each user of that campaign.
+This option was created so that users who did not have a blockchain account and therefore, did not have tokens to cover transaction fees, could perform the first mission (initial claim) of the campaign.
+Feegrant takes on a specific value.
+If feegrant is set to a value greater than zero in a given campaign, when adding each user entry, it is checked whether the user who adds the user entries is also able to cover this feegrant.
+To prevent situations in which the founder of a campaign does not have enough tokens in their account to pay for feegrant for another user, an additional, special module account is created, which stores tokens to pay for feegrant.
+If a user correctly uses initial claim (transaction is successful), feegrant is revoked.
+Tokens that were not used by users are treated in the same way as campaign’s leftovers during the closure of the campaign.

+### Vesting pool reservation mechanism
+Function of the mechanism is to allow vesting pool owners to reserve vesting pool tokens for other module functionality.
+In case of a claim module, tokens are reserved for claiming purposes.
+The mechanism will not expose blockchain messages API, it is an internal mechanism only.

+Each reservation has its unique id within one vesting pool.
+Reservation can be increased and decreased by the owner:
+* increased by adding reservation with the same id
+* decreased by dedicated method

+In the case of the claim module, when user entry of vesting pool campaign is added reservation is increased, when removed decreased.

-# Messages
+## Messages

-## Create Campaign
+### Create Campaign

 Create a new campaign with a set of specified parameters.